Beyond Phil: Other rodents that purport to ‘predict’ weather

 The spring-heralding (or spring-delaying) small animal has taken firm root in some swaths of American culture.
 And while Phil and his Pennsylvania ilk are the most celebrated, there is an astonishingly broad selection of other critters who have felt the need (or, at least, their handlers have) to put reputations on the line to “predict” meteorology in the dead of winter.
 Here we offer just a few.

-Before we take a look, pause for a moment to remember one particular groundhog of yore — Charlotte, a stand-in for Staten Island Chuck, who predicted six more weeks of winter in 2014 before being famously dropped by then-New York City Mayor Bill DeBlasio and dying a week later.
+Before we take a look, pause for a moment to remember one particular groundhog of yore — Charlotte, a stand-in for Staten Island Chuck in 2014.
+She predicted six more weeks before being famously dropped by then-New York City Mayor Bill DeBlasio and dying a week later.

 Do take aboard a disclaimer, though.
 This is merely a smattering of groundhoggery, offered up in no particular order.
 Please don’t be offended if your animal isn’t included.
 Maybe next year.